silver-ag/gecko/README.md

 There are also three statements: if, while and map.

-If statements take a regex to test the current value against, and two operations - which may be statements themselves - to do the first if the regex matches and the second if it doesn't.
+If statements take a regex to test the current value against, and two operations - which may be statements themselves, or blocks (see below) - to do the first if the regex matches and the second if it doesn't.
 ```
 if "regex"
   "a" -> "b"